Reviews, Paradigms & News

 People with classic Darwinians beliefs said that the synchronicity effects that are sometimes so lovely and amazing were achieved piece by piece and step by step for each species for each piece of the process over long periods of time.

-The lack of any transitional state evidence or the lack of examples of either other butterflies or other flowers with colors that didn’t match quite as well as the perfect fit from the current winning species of both species has been dismissed by Classic Darwinian experts as being due to the fact that those less perfect versions of both species are now extinct and both do not exist because they were out reproduced by the winning pair in each combination and setting.
+The lack of any transitional state evidence in most settings or the lack of examples of either other butterflies or other flowers in partial transition with colors that didn’t match quite as well as the perfect fit from the current winning species of both species in any setting has been dismissed by Classic Darwinian experts and advocates as being due to the fact that those less perfect versions of both species are now extinct and both do not exist today at any level because they were out reproduced by the winning pair in each combination and setting.

-We instinctively use paradigmsto organize our thinking about almost everything.
+We instinctively use paradigms to organize our thinking about almost everything in our lives.
 We instinctively use paradigms for a wide range of processes.
-Building paradigms is an instinctive behavior.
+Building paradigms is an instinctive behavior that serves us well in very consistent ways.

-We have a very strong ability when we believe in a paradigm to have the evidence make the evidence at least seem to fit the belief and we have a very strong ability when we believe in a paradigm to discard any contradictory evidence as being extraneous and irrelevant to the belief.
+We do have a very strong ability when we believe in a paradigm to have the evidence of our surroundings at least seem to fit the belief — and we also have a very strong ability when we believe in a paradigm to discard any contradictory evidence as being extraneous and irrelevant to the belief.

 We also have very strong anomaly screens and anomaly rejection processes for our paradigms — and we can fairly easily remove or ignore a data point from our consideration process by declaring it to be an anomaly and therefore functionally irrelevant.
 Our paradigms tend to have extremely strong anomaly screens for multiple levels of information.